violapterin/dotfiles/note-on-vim-color-schemes.md

 Meanwhile, in a terminal, I say that each of the 16 syntax group are *assigned* a hex triplet.
 What follows is split into two cases.

-If `termguicolors` is set true (i.e. with `set termguicolors`), I call this a *pallete assignation*.
+If `termguicolors` is set true (i.e. with `set termguicolors`), I call this a *direct assignation*.
 Then variables `guifg` and `guibg` are used.
 We set their values to be hex triplets, specifying the assignation.

-Nevertheless, iTerm2 (and Mac's native Terminal.app in recent years) can only display 256 hex triplets.
+Nevertheless, iTerm2 (as well as Mac's native Terminal.app in recent years) can only display 256 hex triplets.
 These 256 numbers, I say, are *valid hex triplets*.
-A function from hex triplets onto valid triplets now must be applied, which must be identical if restricted to the set of valid triplets.
-I call such function a *degradation*.
+A function from hex triplets onto valid triplets now must be applied, which must be an identical function when restricted to the set of valid triplets.
+I call such function satisfying this a *degradation*.
 A realization, then, is a composition of assignation and degradation.

-But if `termguicolors` is set false (i.e. with `set notermguicolors`), I call this a *direct assignation*.
+But if `termguicolors` is set false (i.e. with `set notermguicolors`), I call this a *palette assignation*.
 Then variables `ctermfg` and `ctermbg` are used —— in such case, each group are in turn given a nonnegative integer.

 At this stage it is further split into two cases, according to whether `t_Co` (number of colors) is 16 or 256.
-If 16, such number ranges from 0 to 15, and is input to a 16-color ANSI palette.
+If 16, such integer ranges from 0 to 15, and is input to a 16-color ANSI palette.
 If 256, it ranges from 0 to 255, and is input to the 256-color "xterm" palette.
-Here, I say, a *palette* is a function from a collection of nonnegative integers to hex triplets.
+Here, I say, a *palette* is a function from a set of nonnegative integers to hex triplets.

-An ANSI palette is specified by the present terminal theme in the preferences, while the "xterm" palette is more or less identical in each terminal emulator, thanks to "xterm" standards.
-From above, we know in either of 16 or 256 cases, degradation is identical.
+An ANSI palette is specified by the present terminal theme (open preferences to set it), while the "xterm" palette is more or less identical in each terminal emulator, thanks to "xterm" standards.
+From above, we observe an important fact that in either of 16 or 256 cases, degradation is identical.

 In conclusion, let me say that a *syntax highlighting* is a tuple comprised of a parsing, a recognition, and a realization.
 Afterwards the highlighting is displayed as physical color.